Updated: October 2022

-If you suffer PTSD from work-related issues, you may consider making a post-traumatic stress disorder claim against your employer.
+If you suffer PTSD from work-related issues, consider making a post-traumatic stress disorder claim against your employer.

 Here are 12 things you should know: